 DDAO-Galactoside Staining of Senescence-Associated Beta-Galactosidase (SA--Gal) in Cell or Tumor Samples

-For staining of cultured cell samples, add the solution of 1 micromolar Bafilomycin A (single letter ‘A’) in DMEM (D-M-E-M) to the cell pellet samples at a concentration of 1 × 106 cells per milliliter [1] and incubate for 30 minutes at 37 degrees Celsius on a rotator or shaker at a slow speed [2].
+First, adjust lysosomal pH of cultured cell samples by adding the solution of 1 micromolar Bafilomycin A (single letter ‘A’) in DMEM (D-M-E-M) to the cell pellet samples at a concentration of 1 × 106 cells per milliliter, and pipette to mix [1].
+Incubate for 30 minutes at 37 degrees Celsius on a rotator at a slow speed [2].

-WIDE: Talent adding Bafilomycin A-DMEM solution to the cell pellet.
+WIDE: Talent adding Bafilomycin A-DMEM solution to cell pellets in tubes.

 Talent placing the tubes on a rotator/shaker.

-Then, add DDAO-Galactoside or DDAOG (D-D-A-O-G) stock solution at 10 micrograms per milliliter to the sample without washing [1-TXT].
-Pipette to mix and place on a rotator/shaker for 60 minutes, protected from direct light [2].
+Then, to stain for Senescence Associated Beta-Galactosidase, add DDAOG (D-D-A-O-G) stock solution at 10 micrograms per milliliter to the samples without washing [1-TXT].
+Place on a rotator for 60 minutes, protected from direct light [2].

 Talent adding DDAOG solution to the sample.
 TXT: See text for concentrations of all solutions

+Talent pipetting the mixtures.

-Talent pipetting the mixture and placing the tube in an incubator.
+Talent placing the tubes on a rotator in an incubator.

-Next, centrifuge the tube, remove the supernatant [1], wash the pellet with 1 milliliter of ice-cold 0.5% BSA (B-S-A), and pipette to mix [2].
+As before, centrifuge the tubes [1], remove the supernatant [2], and wash the pellet with 1 milliliter of ice-cold 0.5% BSA (B-S-A) in PBS [3].
 Repeat the centrifugation and washing step twice [3-TXT].

+Talent placing tubes in a centrifuge.

 Talent removing supernatant from the tube.

-Talent adding BSA solution to the tube.
+Talent adding BSA solution to the tube and pipetting to mix.

-Talent placing tubes in a centrifuge.
 TXT: See text for antibody staining (optional)

-Then, add 300 microliters of diluted Calcein Violet 450 AM (four-fifty-A-M) solution for cultured cell samples or 1000 microliters for tumor samples to the washed pellets [1].
-Incubate for 15 minutes on ice in the dark [2-TXT].
+Then, add 300 microliters of diluted Calcein Violet 450 AM (four-fifty-A-M) solution to the washed cell pellets [1].
+Incubate for 15 minutes on ice in the dark [1-TXT].

-Talent adding diluted Calcein Violet 450 AM solution to the cultured cell or tumor sample.

-Talent placing the tube on ice.
+Talent adding diluted Calcein Violet 450 AM solution to the cell samples.
+Talent placing the tubes on ice.
 TXT: See text for sample fixation (optional)

+Talent placing the tubes on ice.

 Flow Cytometer Setup and Data Acquisition

-Transfer the cell samples to flow cytometry instrument compatible tubes and place the tubes on ice protecting them from light [1-TXT].
+Transfer the cell samples to flow cytometry instrument compatible tubes [1-TXT].
 In the data acquisition software [2], open a violet channel histogram and a far-red channel versus green channel dot plot [3].

 WIDE: Talent transferring the samples to flow cytometry tubes.
 TXT: If cell aggregates are observed, filter the suspension through a 100 µm cell strainer